 Metric 13 Availability of explicit demand response offers Description This metric monitors the availability of products that provide explicit demand side flexibility in the market.
-In explicit demand response the "freed-up/ shifted" electricity is traded in electricity markets or used for other purposes.
+In explicit demand response the "freed- up/shifted" electricity is traded in electricity markets or used for other purposes.
 Consumers receive specific remuneration to change their consumption upon request (using more or using less), e.g. triggered by activation of balancing energy, differences in electricity prices or a constraint on the network.
 Purpose The purpose of the metric is to assess if there are explicit demand response opportunities available and to which customers.
 In particular, it aims at identifying what, if any, market arrangements exist, allowing customers to free up or shift electricity usage and trade it in a market place.
 Moreover, it is of particular interest to monitor the flexibility capacity that is available on the market through these products.
+Source of data Information is likely to come from different entities according to the use of flexibility and the related main market body: For balancing and reserve markets: TSOs, as already required by European regulation (article 17 of Commission Regulation (EU) No 543/2013 of 14 June 2013 on submission and publication of data in electricity markets) For local system support services: DSOs.
+For wholesale markets: reporting by different market actors may be necessary, based on clear rules protecting sensitive information.
+Quantification In order to quantify this metric, the NRA should address the following questions: Are explicit demand response opportunities available in each relevant market?
+How much capacity/volume is available through the use of explicit demand response contracts on an annual basis?
+Use a metric based on capacity for market mechanisms essentially based on availability (balancing and ancillary services, and system adequacy mechanisms) and a metric based on volume for flexibility sold into the market annually for the wholesale market and some reserves market where energy is traded.
+Frequency The frequency for the monitoring of this metric may range from monthly to yearly, depending on the relevant market circumstances.
+Unit of measure Regarding explicit demand response opportunities: Possible Not possible Possible but contracts not available Possible and contracts available

-Source of data The most common sources are likely to be information requests to TSOs and power-exchanges.
-Quantification In order to quantify this metric, the NRA should address the following questions: Are explicit demand response opportunities available on each relevant market?
-How much capacity is available through the use of explicit demand response contracts on an annual basis?
-Unit of measure Regarding explicit demand response opportunities: Possible Not possible Possible but contracts not available Possible and contracts available Possible but no knowledge if such contracts are available.
-Regarding capacity measure: KW in total or proportion of total peakdemand.
+Possible but no knowledge if such contracts are available.
+Regarding capacity measure: kW in total or proportion of total peak-demand.
+Regarding volume measure: kWh in total or proportion of total demand.
 Data completeness This is a new monitoring area for most NRAs.
 The gathering of data may prove difficult and, in the case of the capacity measure, may require estimates.

-2.5 Key property V: High level of awareness and trust In well-functioning retail markets, consumers are aware of the most relevant features for engaging in markets; and they trust the market.
+3.5 Key property V: High level of awareness and trust In well-functioning retail markets, consumers are aware of the most relevant features for engaging in markets; and they trust the market.